shimamura-hougetsu/CsmStudioCompiler/README.md

 ## Return Code

- - 0: Conversation completed successfully.
+ - 0: Conversion completed successfully.
- - 1: Conversation failed because of an error, please refer to the Mux Server logs for details.
+ - 1: Conversion failed because of an error, please refer to the Mux Server logs for details.
  - -1: Incorrect command line arguments.
  - -2: Invalid information is provided to some options, the reason will be printed.